WillHTam/swift-rating-app/README.md

 - UI Elements like a 5-Star rating system, customizing keyboard elements
 - Setting accessibiltyLabel, Hint, & Value to enable VoiceOver for people with disabilities
 - Adding objects to a stack view to auto-group them in the UI and then using attributes and pin/constraints to position them.
 Also auto-resolving frames often.
+- Created a data model which stores the information that is displayed
+- Made a failable initializer for the class which could return nil
+- Made Unit tests
+- Reviewed creating a second storyboard scene and table view
+- Displayed dynamic data in a table view